Raheny United F.C.

 The club's senior women's team became founder members of the Women's National League in 2011–12.
 They were league champions in both 2012–13 and 2013–14 and also competed in both the 2013–14 and the 2014–15 UEFA Women's Champions League.
 In 2015 Raheny United's senior women's team merged with Shelbourne Ladies F.C.
 This effectively saw Shelbourne take Raheny United's place in the WNL.
 The club currently cater for four senior teams, thirty schoolboy teams, and host their own youth academy every Saturday morning, making them one of the larger junior soccer clubs in Ireland.

 History

+Raheny United was founded in 1994 following the amalgamation of Raheny Boys and Dunseedy United.
+In November 2003, the clubhouse was redeveloped to include dressing rooms, players lounge, a gym and a bar.
+In 2015, the club entered into a partnership with Dublin City Council and Raheny GAA for the creation of an all-weather pitch in St. Anne's Park.
+The pitch opened in May 2017 with floodlights to facilitate seasonal training.